 Amount and type of unmet needs - Sometimes an event may require a big response but require minimal recovery.
 For example, winter storms typically have a long response period but often don’t require outside recovery assistance.
 FBB will only deploy to a location when local governments and local voluntary organizations express the need for outside volunteers during the recovery period.

-Involvement of partner organizations - FBB will only deploy to a disaster if All Hands or one of our other pre-vetted secular partner organizations is on the ground and has established the capacity to host our volunteers.
+Involvement of partner organizations - FBB will only deploy to a disaster if All Hands and Hearts or one of our other pre-vetted secular partner organizations is on the ground and has established the capacity to host our volunteers.